namlani/kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
-Performing analysis on Kickstarter data to uncover trends
+To analysis on Kickstarter data in order to uncover trends.

 ## Analysis and Challenges